tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 After testing, these files will be generated in current directory shown below:

-- result.csv     ## predicted result on test data
+- result.csv (predicted result on test data)

 ### Demo code

 An interactive notebook file named **demo_test_code.ipynb** has been attached.
-To test the demo code, you have to store video files in 'demo data' folder.
+To test the demo code, you have to store video files in **demo data** folder.
 There will be only video files.
 There should not be any subfolders in 'demo data' folder.

-###### demo data
+##### demo data
 - video1_2.avi
 - video3_2.avi
 - video4_2.avi